Patricia Boyle: Education and career

-Federal judicial service
+Judicial service

 On July 25, 1978, Boyle was nominated by President Jimmy Carter to a seat on the United States District Court for the Eastern District of Michigan vacated by Judge Damon Keith.
 She was confirmed by the United States Senate on September 22, 1978, and received her commission the following day.
 She resigned on April 20, 1983, to be appointed as an associate justice of the Michigan Supreme Court.
 She was elected to the Court in 1986, and re-elected to an eight-year term beginning in 1990.
 Her service on the Michigan Supreme Court ended in 1998.

 Death

 Boyle died on January 13, 2014, of respiratory failure at the age of 76, in Fort Myers, Florida.